-- 5.1 All eligible candidates will be invited to attend the full Council meeting at which the co-option will be considered. - 5.2 If candidates are unable to attend, their application will still be considered. - 5.3 The co-option process will be determined in a public session of Council. - 5.4 Candidates will be asked to make a brief, verbal presentation to Council in support of their application; this will not exceed three minutes. - 5.5 Members may ask questions, but there will be no discussion about the presentations.
+- 5.1 All eligible candidates will be invited to attend the full Council meeting at which the co-option will be considered. - 5.2 If candidates are unable to attend, their application will still be considered. - 5.3 The co-option process will be determined in a public session of Council. - 5.4 Candidates will be asked to make a brief, verbal presentation to Council in support of their application; this will not exceed five minutes.
+If there is more than one candidate, a waiting room will be provided for candidates to wait whilst others deliver their presentations.
+Candidates will be asked to wait here while a vote is taken. - 5.5 Members may ask questions, but there will be no discussion about the presentations.
+Should further discussion about the suitability of an applicant be necessary, this may be referred by resolution to a confidential section of the agenda.
+At this point, the press and public will be excluded from the meeting.
+The outcome of this discussion will be reported at the open session of the meeting.